GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A man provided with paper, pencil, and rubber, and subject to strict discipline, is in effect a universal machine.
+> ### Often designers do complicated things that improve the capacity on a particular hardware platform when it might actually be cheaper to buy more hardware.
 >
-> ~ *Alan Turing*
+> ~ *Martin Fowler*

 ---
 ## 🏎 Quick Facts